Presumptive Colour Tests: Marquis, Mecke, Duquenois-Levine, Cobalt Thiocyanate and Scott

 The Marquis reagent is a solution of formaldehyde (HCHO) in concentrated sulphuric acid (H2SO4), typically prepared at a 1:25 to 1:50 v/v ratio.
 The reaction mechanism is an electrophilic aromatic substitution: the formaldehyde, activated by the strongly acidic medium, attacks the aromatic ring of an indole, phenethylamine, or opioid alkaloid structure, forming a coloured condensation product through a series of oxidation and cyclisation steps.
 The acid also protonates basic nitrogen groups, which drives secondary colour-forming reactions in amphetamine-class compounds.

 The colour response pattern for opioids is well established across multiple peer-reviewed validations.
 Morphine and codeine produce an intense orange-to-red colour that rapidly progresses to dark purple.
 Heroin (diacetylmorphine) gives an orange-to-purple transition that is slightly slower than morphine because the acetyl groups must hydrolyse in the acid medium before the core morphine skeleton reacts.
 Methamphetamine produces an orange colour.
-MDMA (3,4-methylenedioxymethamphetamine) gives a distinctive orange-to-brown-to-black sequence that experienced analysts describe as a "burnt orange developing into an almost black final colour" at two to three minutes.
+MDMA (3,4-methylenedioxymethamphetamine) gives a distinctive orange-to-brown-to-black sequence, reaching a near-black endpoint at two to three minutes.

-Amphetamine itself gives a red-orange colour, slower and less intense than MDMA, which provides a rough in-field distinction between the two, though it is not reliable enough for identification.
+Amphetamine gives a red-orange colour, slower and less intense than MDMA, providing a rough in-field distinction between the two that is not reliable enough for identification.
 PMA (para-methoxyamphetamine), a phenethylamine frequently substituted for MDMA in pressed tablets, gives a very similar orange-to-dark-brown Marquis result and cannot be distinguished from MDMA by Marquis alone.
 This substitution is clinically relevant because PMA has a much narrower therapeutic margin than MDMA and has been directly implicated in multiple deaths from hyperthermia in the UK, Australia and Germany when users consumed PMA-containing tablets under the assumption they were MDMA.

-The false-positive problem with Marquis is significant.
+False positives are a well-documented limitation of Marquis.
 Diphenhydramine, the antihistamine present in over-the-counter cough medicines and sleep aids (marketed as Benadryl in the US, UK and India), produces an orange colour with Marquis that an inexperienced analyst can mistake for an amphetamine response.
+This is precisely why the SWGDRUG identification tier framework classifies colour tests as Category C only and mandates at least one Category A method for a court-level identification.
 Procaine and lidocaine, both common cocaine cutting agents, produce orange-to-dark responses on Marquis.
 DXM (dextromethorphan), present in cough syrups at concentrations of 15-30 mg per dose, produces a reddish-brown Marquis colour that overlaps with opioid responses.
 A comprehensive 2012 study by Philipp Vorce and colleagues published in the Journal of Analytical Toxicology documented 32 common over-the-counter pharmaceutical compounds that produced colour responses in the primary drug-class colour range for at least one of the six major presumptive reagents.

 The Mecke reagent is selenious acid (H2SeO3) dissolved in concentrated sulphuric acid.
 The selenium in its +4 oxidation state is a more selective electrophile than the Marquis aldehyde-acid combination, making Mecke particularly responsive to the aporphine and morphinan opioid skeletons.
 Morphine and codeine give a yellow-to-green-to-blue colour sequence with Mecke, progressing over two to four minutes.
 Heroin gives a blue-green response.
 MDMA gives a blue-green to black.
 Amphetamine gives essentially no colour or a faint yellow, which is a useful negative discriminator when a Marquis orange result is ambiguous.

-The practical value of combining Marquis and Mecke on a single exhibit is that the pair narrows a phenethylamine from an opioid.
+Combining Marquis and Mecke on a single exhibit narrows a phenethylamine from an opioid.
 A substance that gives orange on Marquis and blue-green on Mecke is more consistent with an opioid skeleton than with a simple amphetamine.
 Neither result confirms either identity, but the combination substantially limits the class.

 The Mandelin reagent is ammonium metavanadate (NH4VO3) in concentrated sulphuric acid.
 It is particularly useful for detecting amphetamines and ketamine.
+Ketamine itself is a depressant-class scheduled substance (Class B in the UK, Schedule III in the US) whose Mandelin response differs clearly from MDMA, a critical distinction in tablet casework.
 Amphetamine produces an orange to red-brown.
 Methamphetamine gives a reddish-orange.
 MDMA gives a dark blue to black.
 Cocaine produces a yellow-orange.
 Heroin gives a brownish-black.
 The Mandelin reagent's sensitivity to PMA (orange to khaki) is different enough from MDMA (dark blue to black) that the Mandelin-Marquis-Mecke panel has been recommended in several EMCDDA harmonisation documents for in-field distinction of MDMA from PMA-containing tablets, though the distinction requires an experienced observer and a standardised colour reference card.

 The Froehde reagent uses molybdic acid (MoO3 dissolved in H2SO4).
 It gives particularly vivid responses to opioids: morphine yields a violet to blue sequence; codeine gives similar but less intense.
 Froehde is especially useful for identifying opioids in complex heroin street samples containing multiple adulterants, where Marquis alone may give a muddied colour from mixed alkaloids.
 The Liebermann reagent (potassium nitrate in H2SO4) is less widely used in routine drug casework but provides a useful supplementary response for cocaine (blue-green) and heroin (brownish-red).

 Simon's test is a specific confirmatory presumptive test for secondary amines, used primarily to distinguish methamphetamine (a secondary amine, N-methyl group on nitrogen) from amphetamine (a primary amine).
 The test uses two reagents: sodium nitroprusside (Na2[Fe(CN)5NO]) in ethanol and sodium carbonate.
 A secondary amine produces a blue colour that indicates the presence of an N-methyl group characteristic of methamphetamine and MDMA.
 Primary amines such as amphetamine give no colour reaction.
-Simon's test was the standard tool used in Australian state police laboratories throughout the 1990s and 2000s for distinguishing amphetamine seizures before GC-MS confirmation, and it remains in use in several national laboratories in Southeast Asia as a presumptive secondary amine screen.
+Simon's test has been used in several national laboratories as a presumptive secondary amine screen prior to GC-MS confirmation.

-The Duquenois-Levine test for cannabinoids is structurally more complex than the single-reagent colour tests discussed above.
+The Duquenois-Levine test for cannabinoids, the standard field screen for cannabis and synthetic cannabinoid exhibits, is structurally more complex than the single-reagent colour tests discussed above.
 It involves three separate chemical steps, and the critical selectivity arises from the third step, a liquid-liquid partition between an aqueous phase and chloroform.

 Reagent 1 is the Duquenois reagent: vanillin (4-hydroxy-3-methoxybenzaldehyde) and acetaldehyde dissolved in ethanol.
 A small amount of the test substance is dissolved in this reagent and the mixture is allowed to stand.
 For cannabis-containing material (containing cannabinoids including THC, CBD, CBN), a blue-grey to lavender colour develops in this first step.